-The bonds are initially valued at fair value plus transaction costs with subsequent measurement valued at their amortized cost value.
+The bonds are initially valued at fair value net of transaction costs incurred and subsequently carried at their amortized cost.
+Any difference between the proceeds (net of transaction costs) and the amount repayable at maturity is amortized over the lifetime of the transaction.
 All short-term bonds are payable within one year.